Honors & Awards

 Bednarczyk attended the Niagara Academy of Sports, a specialized school for University-bound students.
 The school focused on high performance sports training and a personalized academic approach.

 The son of Marian and Dorota Bednarczyk, Dylan was born on Sept.
 7, 1998 in London, Ontario, Canada.
-Dylan has one older brother Daniel, 22.
-Dylan is double majoring in finance and economics.
-He is a two-time Nebraska Scholar-Athlete Honor Roll selection.
-He was a member of the Tom Osborne Citizenship Team in 2017.
+Dylan has one older brother Daniel.
+Dylan is double majoring in finance and economics and claimed academic All-Big Ten honors in 2018.
+He is a three-time Nebraska Scholar-Athlete Honor Roll selection.
+He was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 He chose Nebraska over Kentucky, Tennessee, Auburn, Illinois, Michigan State and Ohio State.
-He said he chose Nebraska because of the Huskers’ rich tradition in athletics and discipline in academics.